kyleeverson/xamarin-ICViewPager/README.md

 C# Version of ICViewPager

 Here is a sample of creating an ViewPagerController.
 First create the ViewPagerSource, this will contain the UIViewController and the tab name for each Page.
+This sample adds 15 UIViewControllers to the ViewPagerController and sets the tabHeight to 44 and the width for each tab to 120.

 ```C#
 			ViewPagerSource pagerSource = new ViewPagerSource ();